prometheus/proposals/proposals/0065-issue-pr-label-system.md

 - Prometheus maintainers who need to triage and review issues/PRs
 - Contributors who need to understand the state of their submissions
+- New contributors who are looking for issues to work on
 - Automated tooling that helps manage workflow

 ## Non-Goals